 - All I know is what’s on the Internet (Real Life Magazine)

-- The phenomenal MOOC: Sociocultural effects of a marginal learning model (Emergence & Innovation in Digital Learning, ed.
-George Veletsianos)
+- The phenomenal MOOC: Sociocultural effects of a marginal learning model (chapter in Emergence & Innovation in Digital Learning)

 Prior to my time in education, I worked as a literary agent for a boutique television & film agency in Los Angeles.

-For a history of publications and upcoming releases, visit my CV.
+For a history of publications, visit my CV.

 An educator is a scholar as well as a practitioner.
 I spend the majority of my time as an administrator helping to facilitate and construct learning spaces of high quality, rigorous design, interactivity and authenticity.
-In my work at Seattle Pacific University and in the general education arena, I function as a producer for the conceptualization, development, implementation, assessment and continuation of academic innovations.
+In my work at Seattle Pacific University and in the general education arena, I bring leadership as a director and producer for the conceptualization, development, implementation, assessment and continuation of academic innovations.

-- Defining Innovation – a three-year study designed as an on-demand learning environment addressing the past (2016), present (2017) & future (2018) of academic innovation (OLC Innovate Conference)
+- Defining Innovation – a three-year study designed as an on-demand learning environment and space of critical conversation, addressing the past (2016), present (2017) & future (2018) of academic innovation (OLC Innovate Conference)

 - The ‘Untitled School of Business, Government & Economics Project on Ethics in Business’ – a grant and donor-funded learning experience designed around Seattle Pacific University’s Another Way of Doing Business model.
 Online course production designed through a series of in-house documentary films rather than instructor-led lecture.
 Expected launch of course on the Canvas network: January 2018.